slateci/XCache/federation/README.md

 ## To Do:
 * maybe rewrite in node.js (for easy REST interface, scalability)
 * current calculation is based on equal capacity servers.
 Which won't always be the case.
-* XCache servers to report status in ES
+* XCache servers to report status through the backend to ES
 * each cache record contains info on one server:
 **	cache it belongs to
 **  sites it serves